kennygrant/web-programming-in-go/routes.md

 # Routing in Go

-Since Go has a rather limited router in the standard library, many people have built their own.
+Since Go has a very simplistic router in the standard library, many people have built their own.
 At the end of this chapter there are links to a few more popular routers, with a short overview of each.

 ### A note on performance

-While it is tempting to measure something like a router purely on performance, unless it is pathologically slow \(e.g. uses regexp in a naive way or allocates a lot for every request\) it is not likely to take up many resources compared to your handlers which have to talk to the database and write responses.
+While it is tempting to measure something like a router purely on performance, unless it is pathologically slow (e.g. uses regexp in a naive way or allocates a lot on every new request ) it is not likely to take up many resources compared to your handlers which have to talk to the database and write responses.
 So measures of performance on routers are useful indicators but should not be your primary concern when choosing one.
 Factors which will usually be more important are the way it parses parameters, control over evaluation order of routes, support for middleware and the handler signatures.

 ### Let's build a ServeMux